Lake Neusiedl: Mammals

 Over 40 mammal species have been recorded from the area, including the European ground squirrel, the steppe polecat and the European hamster.

 Birds

-In the area over 300 bird species have been recorded.
+In the area over 300 bird species have been recorded with the earliest studies made by the Hungarian naturalist István Fászl.
 Of these, around 150 breed, representing around 40% of the European and 80% of all Austrian bird species.
 The area contains one of the largest breeding populations of great egrets, with up to 700 pairs.
 There are also around 35 pairs of grey heron and 70 pairs of great bustard.
 One of the best known bird species in the area is the white stork, which is seen as a symbol of the region.
 Other species present include Eurasian spoonbill, purple heron, eastern imperial eagle, white-tailed eagle, greylag goose, golden oriole, European bee-eater, pied avocet, ruff, Kentish plover, common tern, common redshank, black-tailed godwit, Eurasian curlew, western yellow wagtail, short-eared owl, Montagu's harrier and many others which are of interest to local and visiting birdwatchers.